aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 Phonon
 ======

 This WorkChain performs a phonon calculation using Phonopy.
-This phonon requeires at lest on of the following AiiDA plugins to work: QuantumESPRESSO (https://github.com/aiidateam/aiida-quantumespresso), VASP (https://github.com/DropD/aiida-vasp) or LAMMPS (https://github.com/abelcarreras/aiida-lammps).
+This phonon requires at least one of the following AiiDA plugins to work: QuantumESPRESSO (https://github.com/aiidateam/aiida-quantumespresso), VASP (https://github.com/DropD/aiida-vasp) or LAMMPS (https://github.com/abelcarreras/aiida-lammps).
 At the present time Born effective charges are only calculated using VASP plugin.
-Phonopy can be used locally and remotelly.
-To use phonopy remotely phonopy code must be setup as described in AiiDA documentation (https://aiida-core.readthedocs.io/en/latest/get_started/index.html#code-setup-and-configuration). using phonopy plugin provided in this package.
+Phonopy can be used either locally and remotely.
+To use phonopy remotely phonopy code must be setup as described in AiiDA documentation (https://aiida-core.readthedocs.io/en/latest/get_started/index.html#code-setup-and-configuration). using the phonopy plugin provided in this package.

 .. function:: PhononPhonopy(structure, machine, ph_settings, es_settings [, optimize=True, pressure=0.0])

-   :param structure: AiiDA StructureData object that contains the crystal unit cell information
+   :param structure: AiiDA StructureData object that contains the crystal unit cell structure.
-   :param ph_settings: AiiDA ParametersData data  object that contains the phonopy input parameters
+   :param ph_settings: AiiDA ParametersData data  object that contains the phonopy input parameters.
-   :param es_settings: AiiDA ParameterData object that the electronic structure calculation input parameters.
+   :param es_settings: AiiDA ParameterData object that contains the calculator input parameters.
    These parameters depends on the code used (see workchains/launcher examples)
    :param optimize (optional): AiiDA BooleanData object.
 Determines if a crystal unit cell optimization is performed or not before the phonon calculation.
 By default this option is True.